Reptiles and amphibians in Slovenia

 In Slovenia, searching for reptiles – fieldherping – can be divided in the doable, the challenging and the fantastic.
-I am a herpetologist myself, and seriously enjoy each opportunity to go out in search for frogs, salamanders, lizards and snakes.
-But, to start with the challenging: I just have to admit that reptile densities are not high in Slovenia.
-So the trick is to go to the right places, to be there at the right time, in the right season, and to be lucky.
+I am a herpetologist myself, and thoroughly enjoy each opportunity to go out in search for frogs, salamanders, lizards and snakes.
+But, to start with the challenging: I have to admit that reptile densities are not high in Slovenia.
+This means that it is necessary to go to the right places, to be there at the right time, in the right season, and to be lucky.
 So how does it go?

 I usually plan reptile tours to include as many doable species as possible, while we also have a chance for challenging species on the way.
 I tend to make kilometres driving from one location to the next.
 Sometimes I decide after a few minutes that today the feel is not good and we have a better chance elsewhere.
 At other places I decide to stay long and systematically search the best habitats, for instance forest edges or piles of rocks.
 So, what is there to see?